nddcap/home/README.md

 *Dividends ( 5.5% )* : The leveraged income method produces 5 to 5.5% -- realized by harvesting dividends from IVV and SPY while eliminating movement gain (loss) with deep ITM SPX and XSP options.
 Index options and portfolio margin combine to allow 5x leverage.
 (Approx one-third of returns are expected to be qualified dividends.)

-*S&P Puts ( 12% )* : The active trading strategy relies on written options on SPX expiring next-day (next session if over the weekend).
+*S&P Puts ( 12% )* : The active trading strategy uses written options on SPX expiring next-day (next session if over the weekend).
 This yields ~12% return on average.

 So, active strategy plus steady S&P dividends yields ~17%.
-(When combining trading and T-bills, yield is ~15.7%.)
+(In the real world, this will range from 15 to 19%.)
+When combining active trading and T-bills, yield is ~15.7%.
+Active trading with only the interest-on-cash base would yield ~13.5%.

 Sometimes a Member may be eligible for 0% long-term capital gains; that year would yield them ~16% cash.

-To get started please message
+To get started please message welcome@nddcap.org

 ### Risks & Assumptions